iamvisshu/ISRO_Launches_API/README.md

 **Usage**

 1. Make sure you have your ISRO access token stored securely (if needed, in my case it was not).
-2. Run a local development server.
-3. Open `index.html` (or the main HTML file) in your web browser.
+2. Open `index.html` (or the main HTML file) in your web browser.
-4. Enter a launch name or vehicle in the search bar and press Enter.
+3. Enter a launch name or vehicle in the search bar and press Enter.
-5. The project should fetch information about the searched launch(s) from the ISRO API and display it on the page.
+4. The project should fetch information about the searched launch(s) from the ISRO API and display it on the page.

 **API**

 This project uses the ISRO Web API https://services.isrostats.in/api/launches/.
 Please refer this documentation https://isrostats.in/apis to know more about it.

 **Contributing**